Himani-s-Devadiga/SQL-Learning-Journey/Revision/Readme.md

 - ROUND()
 - CEIL()

-### 🟡 Coming Next
+### Grouping & Sorting
-- SELECT
+- ORDER BY
-- Aliases
+- ASC / DESC
-- Mathematical expressions
-- Data type conversion
-- CAST()
+- GROUP BY
-- WHERE & advanced filtering
+- WHERE + GROUP BY
+- HAVING
+- GROUP BY + ORDER BY
+- Aggregate functions with GROUP BY
 ---

 ## 📈 Progress